Controlling magnetism through Ising superconductivity in magnetic van der Waals heterostructures

-Monolayer transition metal dichalcogenides\cite{manzeli20172d} provide a rich playground to exploit spin-orbit driven phenomena due to their large Ising spin-orbit coupling effects~\cite{PhysRevB.84.153402}.
+Monolayer transition metal dichalcogenides (TMD)\cite{manzeli20172d} provide a rich playground to exploit spin-orbit driven phenomena due to their large Ising spin-orbit coupling (SOC) effects~\cite{PhysRevB.84.153402}.
 Their intrinsic spin-orbit couplings lead to a momentum-dependent spin splitting generating robust spin-momentum locking,~\cite{PhysRevB.84.153402,PhysRevLett.108.196802} a highly attractive feature for spintronics and valleytronics~\cite{PhysRevLett.108.196802,kormanyos2014spin,Soriano2020,PhysRevLett.122.086401,PhysRevB.101.045408,PhysRevB.100.085128}.
 In particular, NbSe$_2$ develops a so-called Ising superconducting state~\cite{Xu2014,xi2016ising}, as a direct consequence of the interplay of spin-singlet superconductivity and Ising spin-orbit coupling~\cite{PhysRevLett.108.196802}, leading to a dramatic enhancement of the in-plane critical field~\cite{lu2015evidence,xi2016ising,saito2016superconductivity,youn2012role,sergio2018tuning}.
-As a result, NbSe$_2$ provides a suggestive platform to explore the novel interplay between magnetism, superconductivity, and Ising spin-orbit coupling\cite{2021arXiv210101327K}.
+As a result, NbSe$_2$ provides a suggestive platform to explore the novel interplay between magnetism, superconductivity, and Ising spin-orbit coupling\cite{2021arXiv210101327K,Rahimi2017}.

 Here we put forward a magnet/superconductor van der Waals heterostructure as a controllable system where a magnetic transition is driven purely by Ising superconductivity.
 Specifically, we show that a monolayer-ferromagnet/NbSe$_2$/monolayer-ferromagnet [Fig.~\ref{fig:structure}(a)] leads to an artificial system displaying magnetic transitions triggered by Ising superconductivity.
 We demonstrate how the interplay between the Ising superconductivity and the ferromagnetic proximity effect controls the magnetic alignment of the heterostructure.
-In particular, we show that the Ising superconducting states drive a transition from out-of-plane to in-plane magnetic alignment (Fig.~\ref{fig:structure}(b)) below the superconducting critical temperature of NbSe$_2$.
+In particular, we show that the Ising SOC keeps the magnetic alignment of the heterostructure in-plane in the normal state, and drives a transition from in-plane to out-of-plane magnetic alignment in the superconducting state [Fig.~\ref{fig:structure}(b)].
 Our results put forward Ising superconductivity as a potential knob to control magnetism in artificial heterostructures, leading to a promising minimal building block for van-der-Waals-based superconducting spintronics.

 The manuscript is organized as follows.
 First, in section \ref{sec:model} we present the effective model used to capture the physics of the ferromagnet/NbSe$_2$/ferromagnet heterostructures.
 In section \ref{sec:ising} we discuss the interplay between Ising spin-orbit coupling, exchange coupling, and superconductivity.
 In section \ref{sec:main} we show the emergence of magnetic switching driven by Ising superconductivity.
 Finally, in section \ref{sec:con} we summarize our results.